ankaAR/bestiario5e/_creatures/star-spawn-mangler.md

 ***Multiattack*** The mangler makes two claw attacks.

 ***Claw*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
-Impacto: 8 (1d8 + 4) slashing damage.
+Impacto: 8 (1d8 + 4) puntos de daño cortante.
 If the attack roll has advantage, the target also takes 7 (2d6) psychic damage.

 ***Flurry of Claws (Recharge 4-6)*** The mangler makes six claw attacks against one target.
 Either before or after these attacks, it can move up to its speed as a bonus action without provoking opportunity attacks.